Do the students at Summit wear uniforms?

 Summit welcomes your phone calls or emails at any time.
 You may also schedule a personal tour or attend a scheduled Drop-in Tour.
-For more information about Drop-in Tour dates call The Summit School at 410-798-0005.
+Click here for more information about visiting Summit.

 Does my child have to attend The Summit School to use the services in The Summit Resource Center?

 No, the services offered by The Summit Resource Center are for all students, regardless of which school they attend.